Top 10 things to do in Key West

 6. Visit a museum – Key West is full of beautifully restored historic buildings that have been converted into museums or estates turned into living museums this includes popular attractions like Hemingway’s House, the Audubon House, the Mel Fisher Heritage Maritime Museum, Key West Art and Historical Museum, Key West Heritage House Museum and Robert Frost Cottage.
 There are plenty of museums to visit above including smaller museum collections in the historic district.

-7. Try some of the famous foods from Key West and the Florida Keys – this includes the tart and sweet Key Lime pie, delicious seafood specialties like pink shrimp, conch, stone crab and Florida Lobster and Cuban inspired dishes including pork and peccadillo sauce, Cuban sandwiches or Cuban entrees served with yellow rice and beans along with sweet plantains.
-For delicious local and fresh seafood check out popular favorite spot, The Stone Crab located right on Roosevelt Blvd facing a protected marine sanctuary.
+7. Try some of the famous foods from Key West and the Florida Keys – this includes the tart and sweet Key Lime pie, delicious seafood specialties like pink shrimp, conch, stone crab and Florida Lobster and Cuban inspired including pork and peccadillo sauce, Cuban sandwiches or Cuban entrees served with yellow rice and beans along with sweet plantains.
+For delicious local and fresh seafood, mom and pop cafes to Key West fine dining venues, you can check out check out popular favorite spot, The Stone Crab located right on Roosevelt Blvd facing a protected marine sanctuary.

 8. Check out the Southernmost point of the continental United States – A large and colorful buoy marks the southernmost point in the US.
 It actually is a very large concrete sewer junction that was too heavy to move, so it was painted and disguised as a real buoy erected in 1983.
 The area around the buoy is beautiful with stately manor homes in the classic Key West style and this is a nice area to just stroll and see the homes created from the Golden Age of Key West.